JoshMcKin/em_aws/README.md

 Your done.

-All requests to AWS will use EM-Synchrony's implementation of em-http-request for non-block HTTP request and fiber management.
+All requests to AWS will use EM-Synchrony's implementation of em-http-request for non-block HTTP requests and fiber management.

 ## Connection Pooling (keep-alive)
 To enable connection pooling set the :pool_size to anything greater than 0.
 By default :inactivity_timeout is set